reims2/reims2-docs/src/dev/analysis.md

 ### The general process

-**actually the order and conditions of those steps is still unclear**, but this is our current assumption:
+We first filter out all glasses that wouldn't get a good Philscore anyway.
+For that:

-1. EITHER
+EITHER

-   1. Match Sphere +- Tolerance
+1. Match Sphere +- Tolerance and
 2. Match Cyl +- Tolerance

-   3. Pass AtoLTF()
-   4. Rank using RANK()
-2. OR
+OR

-   1. Create new possible Rx with SPEQ()
+1. Create new possible Rx with SPEQ() (account for the fact that cyl+sphere can be transformed, see below)

+But this is just to save computing power probably, so it can be ignored.

+Then comes the important stuff:

+1. Filter out bad glasses with AtoLTF() (this checks for valid axis tolerances)
-   2. Rank using RANK()
+2. Rank using RANK() (this gives the philscore)

 ### AtoLTF()